Journal

 Align your budget with your brief

-To avoid this, we recommend you work with an architect who collaborates with a contractor in the design phase to provide cost visibility from the start.
+To avoid this, we recommend you work with an architect who collaborates with a builder in the design phase to provide cost visibility from the start.

 If you’re building a Coldwells Build Passivhaus, our in-house quantity surveyor will conduct cost checks at three key stages of the process.
 This ensures the project stays within your budget, allowing you to plan with total confidence.